Pr0methean/HackCoronavirusStream/index.md

 ## Why

-To raise money for a charity (to be announced) which will help deal wit the COVID-19 crisis in a cost-effective manner.
+To raise money for a charity (to be announced) which will help deal with the COVID-19 crisis in a cost-effective manner.